SportsCenter: 2010s

-ESPN will debut a brand new advertising campaign for SportsCenter which will be created by Droga5 in late 2017.
-It was originally expected to replace the long-running This is SportsCenter advertising campaign as it would be discontinued.
+ESPN debuted a brand new advertising campaign for SportsCenter which was created by Droga5 in late 2017.
+It was originally expected to replace the long-running This Is SportsCenter advertising campaign as it would be discontinued.
 As of 2020, the latter advertising campaign (This is SportsCenter) is still being shown.

 On November 29, 2017, within an announcement of 150 behind-the-scenes staff members being laid off, ESPN announced the end of the primetime SportsCenter editions airing on ESPNews as of November 30 (breaking sports news coverage will be maintained where needed).

 Following Jemele Hill's departure from SportsCenter for The Undefeated after the final SC6 show on February 2, 2018, Michael Smith became the solo anchor of the 6:00 p.m.
 ET edition of SportsCenter, which itself reverted to that title on February 5; Smith himself departed from SportsCenter on March 9.
 As of March 1, 2021, the weeknight 6:00 p.m.
 ET editions of SportsCenter are now co-anchored by Kevin Neghandi and Elle Duncan, the latter of whom replaced Sage Steele (who in turn, moved to the noon ET edition).

-With the debut of Get Up! on ESPN on April 2, 2018, SportsCenter:AM moved to ESPN2 (the first hour of the latter show has since moved back to ESPN), while Golic and Wingo moved to ESPNEWS.
+With the debut of Get Up! on ESPN on April 2, 2018, SportsCenter:AM moved to ESPN2 (the first hour of the latter show has since moved back to ESPN), while Golic and Wingo moved to ESPNews.
 Consequently, the 10:00 a.m.
 ET edition of SportsCenter on ESPN2 was eliminated.

 On September 6, 2019, in honor of the 40th anniversary of ESPN's launch, Keith Olbermann and Dan Patrick made a surprise on-air reunion as guest hosts for the late-night edition, which featured tributes to their time at the network.